Protect Your Vehicle from Freezing Over with This Trick

 Next, coat all the weather stripping with dry Teflon spray.
 Then spread it with a cloth.
 Finish the job by lubing the hood, trunk or tailgate latches with lithium grease.

 Then spray the door hinges.
 Operate the latches and doors several times to spread the grease.

-Next, find out what to do if your car breaks down in winter.
+Next, find out 20+ more ways to get your car ready for winter.